Mindfulness Based Cognitive Therapy

 - and engage fully in life and appreciate each moment regardless of how we are feeling

 Research has shown that mindfulness can be equally as effective as antidepressant and anti anxiety mediation.
-Here at Quest Psychology we use mindfulness for a variety of different problems including:
+Here at Quest Psychology Services we use mindfulness for a variety of different problems including:

 - Chronic Pain